 The incidence of portal vein thrombosis after islet auto-transplant is low but can be risky and life threatening.
-There are few previous individual reports of portal vein thrombosis after islet auto-transplantation20 and one series that indicated a prevalence of 3.7% after clinical islet transplantation28.
+There are few previous individual reports of portal vein thrombosis after islet auto-transplantation[20] and one series that indicated a prevalence of 3.7% after clinical islet transplantation[28].
 There is however no systematic study of the cause of thrombosis in such cases.
-In a previous publication we have noted that there may be unrecognized mild fibrosis and or steatosis18.
+In a previous publication we have noted that there may be unrecognized mild fibrosis and or steatosis[18].
 We were however unable to show that any specific histologic pattern is was more susceptible to venous thrombus formation.
 To prevent portal venous thrombosis in patients such as ours above with pre-existing risk factors it is imperative to identify at risk patients and manage these patients with therapeutic anticoagulation with heparin.
-Heparin also has advantage in the islet engraftment process29, 30 and hence it has dual advantage, but has a significant risk of post-operative bleeding and hence it is very important that the surgery is performed with good hemostasis.
+Heparin also has advantage in the islet engraftment process and hence it has dual advantage, but has a significant risk of post-operative bleeding and hence it is very important that the surgery is performed with good hemostasis.
 Heparin is given by almost all the centers performing auto-islet cell transplant to their patients.
 However, there are no consensus guidelines on the amount and duration it needs to given.
 We adapted an approach in which we start a heparin drip in operating room at the time of starting islet infusion after giving bolus.
 It is continued for the next three days maintaining the activated thromboplastin time in the range of 50 to 60 seconds.
 At the end of three days when the patient starts taking clears, we continue with low molecular weight heparin two times a day dose based on patient’s weight with anti-Xa activity factors maintained between 0.6 to 1 international units/mL.
 Patient's postoperative Doppler ultrasound on the liver is done on postoperative day 1, 2, and 5 and subsequently was done once weekly for one month and then twice weekly for another two months if they are at high risk.
 High risk is defined by three main factor; 1) hypercoagulable disorder 2) previous history of deep venous thrombosis other than segmental splenic vein thrombosis related to chronic pancreatitis (even if the hypercoagulable panel is normal) 3) high portal pressure after infusion (more than 25 cm of saline).
 If the patient is high risk then at the end of three months, low molecular weight heparin dose is reduced to maintain anti-Xa level to be between 0.3 to 0.6 international units/mL.
 Six months after the surgery, the low molecular weight heparin is discontinued after consultation with hematology.
 If the patient is not at high risk then after two weeks dose is reduced and then stopped after another two weeks.

 In summary, islet auto transplantation in itself is a challenging procedure and even more challenges can arise medically if there are physiological challenges like a hypercoagulable disorder.
 Despite all these challenges with careful teamwork and experience, these patients can be safely managed.